 There are many fusion reactions, but only a few are suitable for use as power sources or rocket fuels.
 There are lots of limitations that you can read about here.
 Of the candidates, you want to use those with low Lawson criterion, which measures how hard it is to start and maintain the reaction.
 It is a plus if the reaction only produces charged particles, since these can be turned into elecctricity directly, instead of having to be converted into heat first.

 The D + 3He reaction is of particular interest for rocket propulsion, since all the products are charged particles.
 This means the they can be directed by a magnetic field exhaust nozzle.
-Having said that, while D-3He is aneuronic, if you mix a bunch of deuterium and helium-3, some of the deuterium is going to be wayward and insist upon fusing with other deuterium instead of helium-3 like you want.
+But for those fans who think that lunar Helium-3 is going to be the gold rush that industrializes space, I've got some bad news for you.
+Understand that while D-3He is aneutronic, if you mix a bunch of deuterium and helium-3, some of the deuterium is going to be wayward and insist upon fusing with other deuterium instead of helium-3 like you want.
 Sadly D-D fusion reactions do produce neutrons.
 In theory it is possible to use spin-polarized 3He in the fusion fuel to absorb the neutrons.
 You will get less energy out of each gram of fusion fuel, but with the advantage of a lot less deadly neutron radiation.

 The p + 11B reaction is the celebrated Hydrogen-Boron fusion, sometimes called "thermonuclear fission" as opposed to the more common "thermonuclear fusion".
-It too is aneuronic, but it does have two nasty side reactions.
+It too is aneutronic, but it does have two nasty side reactions.
 One makes a Carbon-12 atom and a gamma ray, the other makes a Nitrogen-14 atom and a neutron.
 The first side reaction is quite a bit less likely than the desired reaction, but gamma rays are harmful and quite penetrating.
 The second side reaction occurs with secondary alpha particles before they are thermalized.
 However the main draw-back is a truely ugly Lawson criterion.
 D+3He only has a Lawson of 16, Hydrogen-Boron has an overwhelming 500.
 On the plus side, in theory the Lawson criterion can be lowered by using antiprotons as a catalyst.
 Recently (2015) one study suggested that using picosecond laser pulses instead of microsecond could make things easier.
+In 2018 Chirped pulse amplification lasers were suggested to ignite hydrogen-boron fusion, papers here, here, and here.
+This has been patented by HB11 Energy Pty.
+Ltd.

 The Deuterium-Tritium reaction is easy to ignite (low Lawson criterion), but it uses that pesky decaying tritium.
 Hydrogen-Boron (a proton is an ionized hydrogen atom) has the advantage of being aneutronic, but is very difficult to ignite, with a whopping Lawson criterion of 500!
 Helium-3+Helium-3 is also aneutronic, but helium-3 is hard to come by.
 Which is probably why I could not find any source quoting its Lawson criterion.